 For example, you may accept six monthly payments of $5,000 to settle a $50,000 debt, but you don’t have the funds to pay it all at once.

-The faster you pay the debt, the better the settlement offer should be.
+The faster you pay the debt, the better the settlement offer.

-Settle a summons for less and request removal of the debt from your credit report:
+Settle a summons for less and request the removal of the debt from your credit report:

-Make sure part of the deal is to remove the debt from your credit report because otherwise, your credit score won’t improve.
+Make sure part of the deal is to remove the debt from your credit report because your credit score won’t improve otherwise.

-Debt collection companies often don’t want to remove the debt from your credit report because that’s extra work for them.
+Debt collection companies often don’t want to remove the debt from your credit report because that’s extra work.

 Perhaps, worst-case scenario, they will agree not to respond if you dispute the debt from your credit report, automatically resulting in the removal of the debt collection account from your credit.
-To learn how to dispute a debt from your credit report, check out this blog post next.
+Check out this blog post next to learn how to dispute a debt from your credit report.

 Can creditors get a default judgment and freeze funds over credit card debt?

-After a creditor gets a default judgment, they can freeze your bank account, take your property or garnish your wages, all of which are the absolute worst outcome for you.
+After a creditor gets a default judgment, they can freeze your bank account, take your property or garnish your wages, which is your worst outcome.
 On top of that, judgments on your credit report destroy your credit score and creditworthiness and can remain on credit reports for up to twenty years.

-I am not an attorney, and each state has its own set of laws.
-For legal advice, contact an attorney licensed to practice law in your state.
+I am not an attorney, and each state has its own laws.
+Contact an attorney licensed to practice law in your state for legal advice.